tareknaser/GSoC22-mlpack-ExampleZoo-Report/README.md

 The last three months of my life were unforgettable.
 This time was very precious to me.
 After GSoC, I would like to continue the same spirit of the contribution that I maintained during GSoC.
 I would like to get involved more in the community.
 I will also like to work on some new or existing projects from my organization.
 In the end, I will try my best to be more and more helpful to the community.

 ## Acknowledgement
-On this ending note, I want to thank my mentors Ryan Curtin and Kartik Dutt for constantly supporting me from the very beginning of my contributions.
+On this ending note, I want to thank my mentors Marcus Edel and Kartik Dutt for constantly supporting me from the very beginning of my contributions.
 I am very thankful for their patient behavior whenever I got stuck and their suggestions that helped me in resolving them.
 Also, I am thankful to the whole mlpack family who provided me this wonderful opportunity of working on such an amazing project.

 ## Ways to reach me
 <p align="center">